txvvgnx/eztelemetry/README.md

 Vite plugin is required because Cesium needs some static assets loaded in order to work

-Other vite static loaders don't work because of some weird CommonJS compatibility issue (specific to Electron)
+Other vite static loaders don't work because of ESM-CommonJS incompatibility issue (specific to Electron)

-Webpack is really weird and crashes Cesium as soon as any Cesium-related function is called (also specific to Electron, works in the demo)
+Webpack is really weird and crashes the app as soon as any Cesium-related function is called (seems to be also specific to Electron, works in the Cesium webpack demo)